Jaimeloeuf/SS/spec.md

 - IIFEs are supported, and used mainly to enclose all the data and logic into its self enclosing scope
 - should functions be hoisted? or cannot be accessed after definition
 - overloading?
+- Should there be implicit returns for functions?
+Does that mean we need to support undefined?
 - Named function arguments?
 Removes the need for overloading and undefined function inputs to pass in a argument later in the sequence
+- C style syntax uses ()
+    - but when we do something like nested functions, there end up with too man braces, thus making the elm syntax much much nicer
+    - instead of f1(f2(f3(f4(f5(arg)))))
+    - elm syntax f1 f2 f3 f4 f5 arg

 ### Pure functions
 ```js